What ring size is she?

 - Seasonal: Fingers swell in heat and shrink in cold.
 They will also change with pregnancy (do we even need to share this – you know, right?!)

 - Design matters: a ring that is much chunkier in design will fit more snug, than one that is fine (like our Honour range).
 Do not measure a super thick band and expect a fine band to be the same size, as it won’t be.
 For wider styles of rings, you should add a half size to your ring size.

-- International sizing: different countries go by different numbers or letters.
-Familiarise yourself here : The Official International Ring Size Conversion Chart.
+- International sizing: as ring sizes are not universal and there may be slight variances between our sizing and other brands/companies.
+Different countries go by different numbers or letters.
+Familiarise yourself with the conversion here: The Official International Ring Size Conversion Chart.

 - Resizing: depending on the design, not all rings can be resized.
 If the band is attached to the setting of the stone, sometimes, you cannot resize this style without risking damaging the stone.
 This is why size is IMPORTANT.

 Ways to measure a ring size: